solid/notifications/webhook-subscription-2022.md

   notify:features notify:rate, notify:expiration, notify:webhookAuth .
 ```

-Note the `nofify:subscription` and `notify:webid`.
+Note the use of `nofify:subscription` and `notify:webid`.
 We'll be using those in future steps.

 #### 3. Request a new WebHook subscription (with access token)